Digital banking

 Digital banking is part of the broader context for the move to online banking, where banking services are delivered over the internet.
 The shift from traditional to digital banking has been gradual, remains ongoing, and is constituted by differing degrees of banking service digitization.
 Digital banking involves high levels of process automation and web-based services and may include APIs enabling cross-institutional service composition to deliver banking products and provide transactions.
 It provides the ability for users to access financial data through desktop, mobile and ATM services.

 Description

 A digital bank represents a virtual process that includes online banking, mobile banking, and beyond.
 As an end-to-end platform, digital banking must encompass the front end that consumers see, the back end that bankers see through their servers and admin control panels, and the middleware that connects these nodes.
 Ultimately, a digital bank should facilitate all functional levels of banking on all service delivery platforms.
 In other words, it should have all the same functions as a head office, branch office, online service, bank cards, ATMs, and point-of-sale (POS) machines.

-The reason digital banking is more than just a mobile or online platform is that it includes middleware solutions.
-Middleware is software that bridges operating systems or databases with other applications.
-Financial industry departments such as risk management, product development, and marketing must also be included in the middle and back ends to truly be considered a complete digital bank.
-Financial institutions must be at the forefront of the latest technology to ensure security and compliance with government regulations.
+Digital banking can involve more than customer-facing mobile or online banking platforms.
+It may also rely on middleware, application programming interfaces and back-end systems that connect core banking infrastructure with other applications.
+Digital systems may support functions such as risk management, product development, security and regulatory compliance.